Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Technical Formulation

 \subsection{Validation}

-The \texttt{Nektar++} solver has been extensively validated for a wide range of flow problems \citep{cantwell_nektar_2015, moxey_nektar_2020, xiao_stability_2019, xiao_impact_2022}.
-However, due to the inclusion of Coriolis effects in the governing equations, we further validated the solver and the adopted numerical resolution by comparing our neutrally stratified turbulent Ekman layer simulation results with those of \citet{shah_direct_2014} for $Re_D = 400$ and $Re_D = 900$.
+The \texttt{Nektar++} solver has been extensively validated across a broad range of flow configurations \citep{cantwell_nektar_2015, moxey_nektar_2020}, including applications to environmental and stratified shear flows \citep{xiao_stability_2019, xiao_impact_2022}.
+In addition, we verified both the solver and the adopted numerical resolution by comparing simulations of a neutrally stratified turbulent Ekman layer with the results of \citet{shah_direct_2014}.

-Figure~\ref{fig:validation_mplus}(a) presents the variation of dimensionless velocity, $M^+$, with respect to dimensionless height ($y^+$), while vertical profiles of the dimensionless velocity gradient ($\phi_m$) are shown in figure~\ref{fig:validation_mplus}(b).
-These dimensionless quantities and coordinates are defined as
+Figure~\ref{fig:validation_mplus}(a) shows the variation of the dimensionless velocity $M^{+}$ with the dimensionless wall‑normal coordinate $z^{+}$, while figure~\ref{fig:validation_mplus}(b) presents the corresponding profiles of the dimensionless velocity gradient $\phi_m$ for $Re \in \{400, 900\}$ for neutrally stratified conditions.
+These quantities and coordinates are defined as

-where $\langle \cdot \rangle$ represents averaging in the horizontal plane as well as in time. $u_*$ is the friction velocity, $\delta_t$ is a measure of turbulent Ekman layer depth.
-The von-K\'{a}rm\'{a}n constant is taken as $\kappa=0.41$.
-Henceforth, any variable denoted with the subscript \textit{N} refers to a value computed under neutrally stratified conditions at the specified Reynolds number (e.g. $\delta_{t,N}$)
+where $\langle \cdot \rangle$ denotes averaging over the horizontal plane and time.
+Here, $u_*$ is the friction velocity, $\delta_t$ is the turbulent Ekman layer depth.
+The von Kármán constant is taken as $\kappa = 0.40$.